amcaplan/ruby-programming-intro/chapter_1_the_core_concept_of_computing.md

 #### Putting It All Together

-We in the programming community have a word for this play-acting: Modeling.
+We in the programming community have a word for this play-acting: *Modeling*.
 We take a real-world problem and create a model system in our program which mimics the actual things that are happening.

 Sometimes, our goal is to push the model forward and see what happens.
 Perhaps we are writing a chemistry program that models molecules, and we want to see what happens under certain conditions.